ItsDrike/itsdrike.com/content/posts/gnupg/index.md

 deleting the original file, even they wouldn't then be able to decrypt that file, making it safe to have it stored on their system.

 If both parties then create their own key pairs and share the public keys between each other, it allows for a secure communication between them, even if there were someone monitoring their communication, because both parties only ever sent the public keys, and while they can be used for encryption, the man in the middle wouldn't be able to decrypt any sent files.

 This also allows the issuer to "sign" a file, creating a unique signature file, which people can check against that file to confirm it wasn't modified.
 This signature can only be generated with the issuer's secret/private key, however anyone with the public key can check that the signature is genuine and was issued by the corresponding private key to their public one.

-In contrast, a symetric encryption scheme, which is the alternative, is when the involved parties share the same key, with which they can both encrypt and decrypt files.
+In contrast, a symmetric encryption scheme, which is the alternative, is when the involved parties share the same key, with which they can both encrypt and decrypt files.
 The disadvantage of this scheme is that if someone is spying on a conversation already, sending this key to the other party safely isn't possible, and if the attacker gets hold of it, they can decrypt all sent conversation easily.
-Symetric encryption also lacks the possibility of meaningful signature generation, since to verify the signature, you'd need the single key, and if you did have that key, you could easily modify the file and sign in with that key, resulting in a perfectly valid signature.
+Symmetric encryption also lacks the possibility of meaningful signature generation, since to verify the signature, you'd need the single key, and if you did have that key, you could easily modify the file and sign in with that key, resulting in a perfectly valid signature.